Lemm Elementary

 No medication is to be brought to school by students (including cough drops and nasal sprays).
 If your child needs allergy medication, please medicate them the night before school or in the morning, before school.
 You can find more information about medications at the above link.

 The clinic is in need of donations.
-We are needing shorts, leggings, t-shirts, and new underwear for those that have accidents at school.
+We are needing shorts, leggins, t-shirts, and new underwear for those that have accidents at school.

-We are also in need of rolls of paper towels.
+We are also in need of rolls of paper towels and baby wipes.
 We appreciate you more than you know.

 Debbie Rucker, Bsn, RN